fruitcake/laravel-cors/readme.md

 > **Note:** For `allowed_origins` you must include the scheme when not using a wildcard, eg. `['http://example.com', 'https://example.com']`.
 You must also take into account that the scheme will be present when using `allowed_origins_patterns`.

-> **Note:** Try to be a specific as possible.
+> **Note:** Try to be as specific as possible.
 You can start developing with loose constraints, but it's better to be as strict as possible!

 > **Note:** Because of [http method overriding](http://symfony.com/doc/current/reference/configuration/framework.html#http-method-override) in Laravel, allowing POST methods will also enable the API users to perform PUT and DELETE requests as well.